ilg-physics-ucsb/physics6-manual/6BL/MagnetsandInductors/MagnetsAndInductors.md

 ::: Exercise

 In this exercise we will explore laws critical to the study of electromagnetism.
 We will be using Simulation 3 to explore how a moving magnet produces current in a nearby coil of wire.
-The simulation shows a system similar to the one described in Figure 7 GUAC.
+The simulation shows a system similar to the one described in Figure 7.

 :::Figure:Figure
 ![Figure 4.1 – Lenz’s law setup](imgs/Figure4.1_LenzsLaw.jpg)
 :::

 1. Examine Simulation 1.
-You may notice that in Figure 7 GUAC we show a Galvanometer, which measures current, and Simulation 3 has a voltmeter, which measures voltage.
+You may notice that in Figure 6 we show a Galvanometer, which measures current, and Simulation 3 has a voltmeter, which measures voltage.
 As we learned in the Ohm&rsquo;s Law lab, $V=IR$.
 Thus, for a resistive element such as the light bulb in Simulation 3, we can use these interchangeably for the purposes of this lab.
 <!-- (You may also remember that the current that flows is the result of an induced voltage, often referred to as an *emf*, which stands for &ldquo;electromotive force.&rdquo; We may measure either one as we move our magnet around near the coil.) -->

 :::Figure:Simulation